 This means that the proteins you get from animal products are the most easily absorbed and used by your body.
 For instance, 20 grams of protein from eggs deliver more of a protein punch than the same quantity of protein from plant sources.
 This doesn’t mean you can’t get the protein you need from non-animal sources.
 It just means that if you eat protein from animal sources, your body can more easily harness it.

-Other great sources of protein are legumes (dried beans and peas), quinoa, nuts, seeds and low-fat dairy products like Greek yogurt.
+Other great sources of protein are legumes (dried beans and peas), quinoa, nuts, seeds and soy products like tofu, tempeh and edamame.

-I recommend this to all of my patients who don’t like other protein-rich foods, and it’s great when you’re on the go.
-Be careful not to use whey protein in addition to a meal to avoid gaining weight.
-Use it on its own as part of a meal replacement.
+If you don’t like other protein-rich foods, protein powder is great, especially if you’re on the go.
+But be careful not to use protein powder in addition to a meal to avoid gaining weight.
+Use it on its own as a post workout recovery drink or as a quick meal replacement.